31 Pages Posted: 20 Jan 2017 Last revised: 1 Aug 2017

-Neutralizing portfolios from overall market risk is an important issue in investment management particularly for hedge funds.
+Neutralizing portfolios from overall market risk is an important part of investment management particularly for hedge funds.
 In this paper we show an economically significant improvement in the accuracy of targeting market neutrality for equity portfolios.
-Key features of the approach are the relatively short forecast horizon of one week and forecasting with realized beta estimators computed using high frequency data provided by QuantQuote.
+Key features of the approach are the relatively short forecast horizon of one week and forecasting with realized beta estimators computed using high quality, error corrected, intraday returns.
 We also find that too long and too short estimation windows result in poor beta forecasts and that the optimal length of estimation window depends on the frequency of return observations.

 JEL Classification: C53, G17